top of page

 Education as a Lifeline for Displaced Children

-Education is one of the most powerful tools for recovery.
+The right to education is one of the most powerful tools for recovery.
 In war and disaster-affected regions, schools are often destroyed or converted into shelters.
 The disruption of education can have long-term effects on a child’s future.
-Emergency relief efforts focus on:
+Disaster relief efforts focus on:

 • Setting up temporary learning spaces